 How soon after my wedding will I receive my photos?

-I typically estimate 3-5 weeks in turnaround time from your wedding day to when I finish editing.
-If I'm unusually backlogged and estimate it will take longer than five weeks, I'll do my best to let you know in advance.
+I typically estimate 4-6 weeks in turnaround time from your wedding day to when I finish editing (no more than 60 days at most).
+If I'm unusually backlogged and estimate it will take longer than six weeks, I'll do my best to let you know in advance.
 I do post previews from your wedding on my Facebook page before the final album is complete, though, so be sure to check for those!

 Can I order extra sets of the discs?